exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 - If the node already knows this proposal (its hash already is in the `proposes` HashMap), ignore the message.
-- Check `Block.prev_hash` correctness.
+- Check `propose.prev_hash` correctness.
 - Check that the specified validator is the leader for the given round.
-- Check that the proposal does not contain any previously committed transaction (`Propose` contain only hashes of transactions, so the absence of hashes in the database of committed transactions is checked).
+- Check that the proposal does not contain any previously committed transaction (`Propose` message contain only hashes of transactions, so the absence of hashes in the database of committed transactions is checked).
 - Add the proposal to the `proposes` HashMap.
 - Form a list of transactions the node does not know from this proposal.
 Request